**Scroll to bottom of page for booking information**

 Minimum age: 12 (juniors under 18 must be accompanied by an adult)

-Included: 3 full days and nights of instruction from “fully qualified” instructors, all food & beverages, land use fees, insurance and your own Morakniv bushcraft knife to keep.
+Included: one full day of instruction from “fully qualified” instructors, all food & beverages, land use fees, insurance.

 Course Dates and Locations